 Keep the pellet grill as far away from any structure as you can.
 This will prevent the fire to jump over to that structure and make the damage even bigger.

 Use a matching extension cord if you have to use one.
 Most pellet grills have a short cord as you can read here in most of most of my pellet grill reviews and the use of an extension cord is often a necessity.
 Read your manual very well and decide on an extension cord that is fitted for your voltage and wattage.

 Pellet Grill Fires – My Opinion

 As I mentioned above a fire in a pellet grill is something that you don’t hear a lot.
 However, it is still a possibility and should always be in the back of your mind while cooking on one of them.

-By using common sense in combination with keeping your pellet grill clean and away from structures you eliminate about 85% of the changes on fire in my opinion.
+By using common sense in combination with knowing how a pellet grill works and keeping your pellet grill clean and away from structures you eliminate about 85% of the changes on fire in my opinion.